-When was Hip-Hop born? and Who started Hip-Hop?
+When was Hip-Hop created? and Who started Hip-Hop?

 On August 11th, 1973, Hip-Hop was born at a “back to school jam” birthday party in the Bronx.
 1520 Sedgwick Avenue, the Bronx, New York, USA.
 The Party was hosted by Clive Campbell AKA Dj Kool Herc.
 DJ Kool Herc, an 18-year-old Jamaican-American DJ, spun the turntables at the birthday party for his sister Cindy Campbell.